• Ways to Cultivate MIndfulness

 If you’re in school or have a highly attentive job, this one’s a big deal.
 One study found that a meditation practice helped to enhance nursing students’ attention span.
 It also reduced stress and increased mindfulness.19

-There’s good news here, too, if you’re unsure whether you want to commit long-term to a meditation practice.
+There’s also good news if you’re unsure whether you want to commit long-term to a meditation practice.
 Another study followed participants for just five days and found they showed significantly improved attention spans (as well as decreased stress) when they incorporated a meditation practice into their routines.
 20

 Health Benefit #7: Improves Chronic Pain